If weed is properly stored and dried it will not go bad.

 Cannabis buds have one very dangerous archenemy — mold.

 If the weed is cured and stored with too much moisture inside it, it can become moldy and unsmokable.

 You can easily recognize moldy weed by closely examining the bud with a magnifying glass: the mold appears as a dense grayish cobweb on certain areas of the flower.

 MMJDoctorOnline provides another alternative:

 Grab a black light and illuminate the bud.
 Mold will appear as a distinctive green hue.

 How do I know if my weed has gone bad?

 If you’re buying from a licensed producer then rest assured that every product has been dried, cured and stored up to medical standards.
 If, however, you bought weed from an unknown source (which you should never do in the first place) then you need to double check its quality.

-It takes experience to recognize a good, quality bud.
+It takes the experience to recognize a good, quality bud.
 Most importantly you have to answer the following questions: